The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: Introduction

-With host distributions and demographics as a primary motivation, we launched the \textbf{F}ast and \textbf{U}nbiased F\textbf{RB} Host Galax\textbf{y} (FURBY; Large Programme 108.21ZF, PI Shannon) program on the European Southern Observatory's Very Large Telescope (VLT) to uniformly follow-up FRBs from the Commensal Real-time ASKAP Fast Transients (CRAFT) survey \citep{CRAFT,shannon2025} on the Australian SKA Pathfinder (ASKAP) \citep{ASKAP}.
+With host distributions and demographics as a primary motivation, we launched the \textbf{F}ast and \textbf{U}nbiased F\textbf{RB} Host Galax\textbf{y} (FURBY; Large Programme 108.21ZF, PI Shannon) program on the European Southern Observatory's Very Large Telescope (VLT) to uniformly follow up FRBs from the Commensal Real-time ASKAP Fast Transients (CRAFT) survey \citep{CRAFT,shannon2025} on the Australian SKA Pathfinder \citep[ASKAP;][]{ASKAP}.
 By adopting strict selection criteria for FRB inclusion and follow-up procedures (see Section \ref{sec:obs} for full details), we present an initial homogeneous sample of \nfurby\ FRBs with very high posterior probability host associations $\pox > 0.99$.

-This paper reports the discovery and analysis of the host galaxy of as-yet-non-repeating \ourfrb, an FRB with unusual burst properties \citep{Dial2025} detected by ASKAP/CRAFT \citep{shannon2025} and observed as part of the FURBY program.
-Our deep imaging and follow-up spectroscopy reveal that this is the faintest known host from a non-repeating FRB to date.
-Notably, given that it was selected from a parent sample of only 12~FRBs, this indicates low-luminosity hosts are not rare, even among the apparently non-repeating population.
+This paper reports the discovery and analysis of the host galaxy of as-yet-nonrepeating \ourfrb, an FRB with unusual burst properties \citep{Dial2025} detected by ASKAP/CRAFT \citep{shannon2025} and observed as part of the FURBY program.
+Our deep imaging and follow-up spectroscopy reveal that this is the faintest known host from a nonrepeating FRB to date.
+Notably, given that it was selected from a parent sample of only 12~FRBs, this indicates low-luminosity hosts make up a non-negligible fraction of FRB host galaxies, even among the apparently nonrepeating population.
 This discovery is timely in that it may contradict recent conclusions on a bias against low-metallicity hosts from a heterogeneous sample \citep{Sharma2024}.
 Furthermore, it also goes against the developing convention that such faint hosts are exclusively associated with repeating FRBs (e.g., \citealt{tbc+17,Hewitt2024}).